The-Hybrid-Atelier/siloseam/README.md

-# siloseam
+# Siloseam
-The DIS2020 research repository for the Siloseam project.

-# Siloseam: A Morphogenetic Workflow for the Design and Fabrication of Inflatable Silicone Bladders
+### A Morphogenetic Workflow for the Design and Fabrication of Inflatable Silicone Bladders
 > 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 This repository is the official implementation of the DIS2020 paper [Siloseam](TODO:LinkToACM) including: